ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/3rd Level/Chemical Coating.md

 - **Components**:
 	- Kinetic, Focus (Melee Weapon).
 - **Duration**:
-	- Concentration, up to 3 turns.
+	- Concentration, up to 3 Turns.
 - **Effects**:
 	- *[[Stille Flammen]] soaks from your hands, spreading across the weapon.
 All attacks with the weapon apply [[Chemical Burned]], causing subsequent attacks to deal additional damage.*
 	- For the duration of this psycast, the target weapon has following effects: